NuclearError/allyship101/PITCHME.md

 @title[Being an ally every day]

-# Being an ally every day
+# Being an ally means
-## Help to take on a tiny piece of the burden
+## helping to take on a tiny piece of the burden
 ### Avoid adding to the burden, passively or otherwise

 ---

 @title[Learn to centre others]

-# Learn to centre others, not yourself
+# Learn to centre others
-## Don't make it all about you
+### Don't make it all about you

 ---